Remote workers share their biggest challenges

-Scheduling your travels so that you parse the time you spend there on work-days and days off, is likely to help you balance out your workload and appetites for sightseeing.
+Scheduling your travels so that you parse the time you spend there on work days and days off, is likely to help you balance out your workload and appetite for sightseeing.
 Another great option is to prolong your stay — several weeks or months staying in one place is bound to leave you with enough time to visit everything you want, and finish your assignments.

-Time-zone logistics, such as having a double-digit time difference compared with your company and clients, usually calls for many meetings, delayed responses and wasted time.
+Time-zone logistics, such as having a double-digit time difference compared to your company and clients, usually calls for many meetings, delayed responses, and wasted time.
 Also, in general, mixing travel and work may put a strain on your mind and body — to such an extent that you’re unsure what day it is.

 Considering that fun is only half of the work-while-traveling equation, and that you must spend a part of your travels working — you’ll have to find the strengths to turn down trip invites from friends.
 If you’re constantly visiting friends and traveling around with them, you’re less productive — though the temptation is understandable.

-- places where you’ll work and go sightseeing in your free time
+- Places where you’ll work and go sightseeing in your free time, and

 To encourage yourself to get out of the house, don’t leave everything within hand’s reach.
 Leave the fridge half-empty, to prompt you to go out to buy groceries, or for lunch.
 Walking is also a great form of exercise to help reduce the risk of weight gain.

 If a work activity doesn’t require you to sit still in front of your computer (as is the case with client calls), get up, stretch, and move around.
 Or, alternatively, try a standing desk — yoga mats and a comfortable, ergonomic chair will further improve your potential back issues.